NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Irori - Major Boon.md

 You can temporarily ascend to a greater form.

-You can cast 8th-rank [[Spells/Sacred Form|Sacred Form]] once per day as an occult innate spell.
+You can cast 8th-rank [[Sacred Form|Sacred Form]] once per day as an occult innate spell.
 When you do, your form appears unremarkable, rather than clad in powerful armaments.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*